Commence Celebration

 Grandma's probably not into tasting menus.

-By Seattle Met Staff
+By Naomi Tomky and Seattle Met Staff May 20, 2025

-On June 11, soon-to-be University of Washington graduates will descend on Husky Stadium to receive their diplomas and commence life in the real world.
+On June 14, soon-to-be University of Washington graduates will descend on Husky Stadium to receive their diplomas and commence life in the real world.
 A version of this ritual will happen at Seattle University, Seattle Pacific University, and other colleges across the city.
 And, hey—you might as well start that new life with a nice dinner.
-The restaurants below are good for larger parties and serve menus worthy of a special occasion, but friendly to kids, grandpas, and multigenerational family celebrations.
+The restaurants below are good for larger parties and serve menus worthy of a special occasion, but are friendly to kids, grandpas, and multigenerational family celebrations.
 Best of all, they take reservations—book early.

 The Pink Door